-Click on any of the four reason cells and enter something like “Excluded standard since it was below LOD” and hit enter.
+Click on any of the four reason cells and enter something like “Excluded standard since it was below LOD” and press Enter.

 Customizing the audit log

-We now have a large audit log and it becomes difficult to see all changes at once.
-The audit log is based on the document grid and thus can be customized just like the document grid:
+You now have a large audit log and it has become difficult to see all changes at once.
+The audit log is based on the document grid and can, therefore, be customized just like the document grid:

-In the top left corner of the audit log, click on the Reports drop down list
+In the top left corner of the audit log, click on the Reports drop down list.

 There are three default reports you can select: